billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-### E8.3.2 Check whether the websockets connection is encrypted
+### E8.3.2 Check Whether the WebSockets Connection Is Encrypted

 An unencrypted websocket connection is not a concern if the information transferred over the websocket is not sensitive.
 However, an encrypted connection is always more secure as it will protect traffic that may not be observed during testing or may be added in future releases of the application.
 Another consideration is that an unencrypted websocket connection can expose a session cookie if the websocket has the same domain as the main service and the session cookie's 'secure' flag is not set.